xiejon/music-library/README.md

 Viewable at https://xiejon.github.io/music-library/

+## Updates on 6/10/2022
+1. OOP
+    - After learning about OOP and SOLID principles later on in the curriculum, I revisited this project and refactored my code in classes & factory functions.
+2. Local Storage
+    - I used localStorage to retain library entries after tab closures or page reloads, finally making use of the myLibrary array.

 ## Objectives

 1. Allow user to click button to add music repertoire.
 The user will then fill out a form with the title of the piece, composer, key, etc.